PACTCare/Substrate-Web3-DNS-Tutorial/tutorial/7_ui.md

 ```
 npm run build
 ```
-Next you can open the index.html file in your browser and open the developer console.
+Next, you can open the index.html file in your browser and open the developer console.
 At the top, you should see “connect…” and, if you type for example "substrateApi.tx.", you should now be able to select the different modules of your runtime (see the image below).

 <img src="./images/ui_1.png" width="600px">